I covered this material on our YouTube channel and Podcast and you can give it a watch or scroll down to read the article.

 Either way, be sure to subscribe

-If you’re not aware of what the Mandela Effect (ME) is, you may want to check out either this recent article or even this somewhat older one before continuing on.
+If you’ve been binging David Harbour movies and tv shows and you’re not aware of what the Mandela Effect (ME) is, you may want to check out either this recent article or even this somewhat older one before continuing on.
 I’m not going to go into the whole spiel regarding how it got its name or the various mind-numbing events that are ascribed to the Mandela Effect, this article is going to discuss what I think is the single most important ME ever discovered.
 Maybe especially more-so for our readers who grew up in the 70’s, 80’s, and into the early 90’s.

 Now, I’ll warn you ahead of time that this is going to be a rather lengthy investigation with lots to read and plenty of videos.
 In fact, it turned out so much information that I had to split this into two different articles.
-However, if you’re interested in the ME phenomena or you’re of the opinion that it is all simply a matter of memory, I think you may find this an interesting read.
+However, if you enjoy content form the best websites and you’re interested in the ME phenomena or you’re of the opinion that it is all simply a matter of memory, I think you may find this an interesting read.

 “We’ll Be Back After This Word From Our Sponsors”